 The false accusations reinforce the view that the putschist attempt was nothing but a false flag operation orchestrated by Turkish President Recep Tayyip Erdoğan and his intelligence and military chiefs for political goals.
 Taşbaşı is certainly not the only one who was jailed on fabricated charges in the Turkish military but represents one of the most clear-cut cases on how the government framed unsuspecting military officers as part of the scenario that created a pretext for a massive purge of pro-NATO officers from the alliance’s second largest army in terms of manpower.
 Taşbaşı could not be in both places, some 3,000 kilometers away from each other, at the same time, yet according to Turkish prosecutors and military investigators he managed to pull that off.
 If you believe it, that is.

 Taşbaşı had an impeccable record in the military until he was falsely accused of attempting to overthrow the government in 2016; he never faced any probe nor received any punishment.
 He was raised by the military after he entered an army high school in 1986.
 When he graduated with honors from the military academy in 1990, he was a young lieutenant in an army air unit.
-He was trained as a pilot and later assigned to a conflict zone in Turkey’s Southeast where he flew hundreds of times in a battle against terrorism.
-His performance brought him many awards and citations including a purple heart for his display of courage.
+He was trained as a pilot and his performance brought him many awards and citations including a purple heart for his display of courage.
 He returned to the flight school in 1998 and started training new recruits until 2006, when he again was deployed to the field in Malatya province, where he piloted aircraft.

 He was the assignments officer for the War Support Unit when the Land Forces commander selected him to serve in Afghanistan as part of the NATO mission.
 He took up the assignment on January 15, 2016 and was expected to serve for a year in Kabul.
 The Land Forces Command issued a recall order for him on August 9, 2016, some four weeks after the putschist attempt in Turkey.
 He received his orders the next day and got on a flight to Turkey on August 11, 2016.
 By that time a wave of arrests in the military had already started, and he was aware of the risks.
 But he nevertheless thought he wouldn’t be held accountable for an event that took place on July 15 because he was in Kabul serving with the NATO mission.